Gustavinho/laravel-views/doc/list-view.md

 ```

 ## More features
-This grid view is based on a table view, so you could use some of the table view features as:
+This list view is based on a table view, so you could use some of the table view features as:

 - [Searching data](./table-view#searching-data)
 - [Pagination](./table-view#pagination)